cliff-rosen/jam-bot/_specs/article-representations-architecture.md

 ### 2. Domain Models (Smart Search)
 These are the primary models used in Smart Search workflows:

-- **`schemas.smart_search.SearchArticle`** - Core article representation for Smart Search
-  - Simple, consistent interface for all sources
-  - What users see and interact with
-  - Used throughout the 8-step Smart Search workflow

-- **`schemas.smart_search.FilteredArticle`** - Extends SearchArticle with filtering metadata
+- **`schemas.smart_search.FilteredArticle`** - Wraps CanonicalResearchArticle with filtering metadata
   - Adds confidence scores, filtering decisions
   - Used after semantic filtering step
+  - Now uses CanonicalResearchArticle instead of the deprecated SearchArticle

+- **`schemas.smart_search.SearchPaginationInfo`** - Pagination information for search results

 ### 3. Canonical Types (Legacy Bridge)
 These provide unified interfaces for the workbench and cross-source features: